Integrations with Agents

 /v1beta

-If a tool supports OpenAI/Anthropic-style APIs, it can usually work with tokenfor.me by changing the base URL and key.
+As long as a tool supports OpenAI/Anthropic-style APIs, it can usually be integrated with the Site URL by changing the API Base URL and key.

 Generic HTTP template

-Most HTTP-based LLM clients follow a similar pattern:
+Most model clients that support HTTP calls follow a similar configuration pattern:

 Content-Type: application/json